TWBug/GoldCardHenge/content/apply/_index.en.md

 cover_image_alt: Icon with checklist application process
 ---
 {{< teaser >}}
 We're excited to have you.
 The process to apply is not complicated, and we'll lead you through it.
 First, click/tap "Next" to determine how you may qualify.
+Apply Website:  [Foreign Professionals Online Application Platform](https://coa.immigration.gov.tw/coa-frontend/four-in-one/entry/golden-card)
 {{< /teaser >}}

 Regarding qualification, professionals from eight different industries are eligible to apply for the Gold Card program.
 However, note that you may only apply under one field.